m1kron/SimpleTaskSystem-v2.0/unitTests/stsUnitTests/readme.txt

-The project contains some unit tests for Basic Threading Library ( bsl ).
+The project contains some unit tests for Simple Task System ( sts ), including separated test for it's most important components.